sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/indexing.md

 # Generate Index to Enable Codebase-Aware Answers

-This docs provides instructions on how to generate an index that enables codebase-aware answers for Cody.
+These docs provide instructions on how to generate an index that enables codebase-aware answers for Cody.
 Codebase-aware answers leverage code graph context to enhance Cody's understanding of code from selected codebases.

 By following the steps outlined in this guide, you can configure the necessary prerequisites and enable Cody to provide more accurate and contextually relevant answers to your coding questions based on the codebase you are working in.